St Kevin's GAA: History

-The nineties were to prove a frustrating period for the club.
-The club would go one to contest four intermediate final from 1995 to 1999.
-In 1995, managed by Joe Fox they lost to local rivals Caragh.
-They came back again the following year with Tommy Carew in charge only to lose the final after a replay by a point to Eadestown.
-Two years later it was the turn of Brian O'Keefe to lead them to an intermediate final again only to lose to Kilcullen this time.
-O'Keefe would lead them to final again the following year only to lose to Maynooth by a point, yet again after a replay.
-Some consolidation could be taken during the nineties as the division 3 title was won in 1997.
+During the 1990s, the club unsuccessfully contested four intermediate finals: from 1995 to 1999.
+In 1995, they lost to local rivals Caragh.
+They came back again the following year only to lose the final after a replay by a point to Eadestown.
+Two years later, they again reached the intermediate final only to lose to Kilcullen this time.
+The following year they lost to Maynooth by a point, yet again after a replay.
+Some consolidation could be taken during the 1990s as the division 3 title was won in 1997.

-Recent years have proved to be a mixed bag for the club.
-The division 3 title was secured again in 2004.
+In 2004, the club secured the division 3 title.
 However two more intermediate final defeats came in 2004 and 2005.
-Brian O'Keefe was back at the helm in 2004 when they lost to Maynooth again in the final.
-The following year Confey beat them in the intermediate final.
-After a great start that day they lead Confey by 1–2 to 0–0 after 10 minutes but faded badly and Confey won by two points.
+In 2004, they lost to Maynooth again in the final.
+The following year, Confey beat them in the intermediate final.
+While they lead Confey by 1–2 to 0–0 after 10 minutes, they "faded badly" and Confey won by two points.
 Confey went on to win the Leinster intermediate championship.